RedisMPX/node-mpx/README.md

     let result = await promise
     console.log(result.toString()) // prints your-promise-payload
 } catch (e) {
     if (e instanceof redismpx.PromiseTimeoutError){
         // The promise timed out.
     } else if (e instanceof redismpx.SubscriptionInactiveError) {
         // The subscription became inactive while the promise was
         // still pending.
     } else if (e instanceof redismpx.SubscriptionClosedError) {
         // The subscription was closed while the promise was
         // still pending.
     }
 }

-// Close the subscription (will automatically cancel all
+// Clear the subscription (will reject all outstanding
-// outstanding promises and unlock all `waitFor*` waiters). promiseSub.close()
+// promises and unlock all `waitFor*` waiters) promiseSub.clear();

+// Close the subscription (will call clear()). promiseSub.close();
 ```

 ## WebSocket Example